-NARST Distinguished Contribution to Science Education through Research Award Nominees
+Distinguished Contribution to Science Education through Research Award

 NARST seeks to improve science education through research.
 To this end, NARST desires to recognize and reward individuals who have made significant contributions to science education through research.

 Contributions may be of several types including, but not limited to empirical, philosophical or historical research, evaluative studies, policy-related research, and studies reflecting new techniques to be applied in research.

-The recipient of the Award should have contributed over a period of at least 20 years since the award of his or her doctorate.
+The recipient of the Award should have contributed over a period of at least 20 years since the award of his or her doctorate at the time of nomination.
 This award is the highest recognition NARST can bestow for contributions to science education through exemplary, high quality research.

-Nominations are due not later than 30 August xxxx to the address below.
+Nominations are due not later than July 31, xxxx to the address below.